MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/get-started-azureps.md

 ## Install Azure PowerShell
-The first step is to make sure you have the latest version of the Azure PowerShell installed:
+The first step is to make sure you have the latest version of the Azure PowerShell installed.
+The latest version is 3.7.0.

 1. [Install Azure PowerShell](install-azurerm-ps.md).

 2. To verify the installation was successful, run `Get-Module AzureRM` from your command line.

-You should see the version number of the AzureRM module installed and loaded in your PowerShell session.
-The latest version is can be found in the [release notes](release-notes-azureps.md).

 ## Log in to Azure